 Price: €24.99 user/month for businesses.

 Trello is a well-known task management solution that uses a basic Kanban board to visualize work items.
 Here teams can track simple processes and visualize tasks according to the phase they are in.
-Trello Kanban board is created using 1 item wide columns where all the tasks are visualized one under another.
-Users can add in task descriptions, due dates and create checklists for each item, however, there are no additional Kanban features like lead time or velocity.
+Trello Kanban board is created using 1 item-wide column where all the tasks are visualized one under another.
+Users can add task descriptions, due dates and create checklists for each item, however, there are no additional Kanban features like lead time or velocity.
+Making it the best online kanban board free.

 Trello is created for those that need a simple Kanban board for personal task tracking or visualizing a straightforward process with a small team.
 As the project management and Kanban features are limited, it will not work for medium to large businesses looking to track and optimize their processes.
 While some teams opt for installing plugins to substitute the missing features, this does not make Trello the best solution for an organization.
 However, it is a nice choice if you are looking for something for personal use.